 No article on the Lazarus Species would be complete without the Coelacanth.
 It’s a classic.

 It was two days before Christmas, in 1938, when a fishing trawler returned to the port of East London, South Africa.
-As usual, captain Hendrick Goosen phoned his friend Marjorie Courtenay-Latimer, a curator at the local museum, to see if she wanted to come inspect the catch in case she found anything interesting.
+As usual after docking, its captain Hendrick Goosen phoned his friend Marjorie Courtenay-Latimer, a curator at the local museum, to see if she wanted to come inspect the catch in case she found anything interesting.

 Marjorie went and saw an unknown blue fish of 1.5 m (5 ft) which she described as the most beautiful fish she’d ever seen.
 The bird expert knew it was important, so she searched her books for a match, but to no avail.
 Then she sent a drawing to a specialist, ichthyologist James Leonard Smith.
 He immediately recognized it as a Coelacanth, a species only known from the fossil record and believed to have died out 65 million years ago.